netbox-community/go-netbox/docs/WritableModuleTypeRequest.md

 ### NewWritableModuleTypeRequest

-`func NewWritableModuleTypeRequest(manufacturer ManufacturerRequest, model string, ) *WritableModuleTypeRequest`
+`func NewWritableModuleTypeRequest(manufacturer BriefManufacturerRequest, model string, ) *WritableModuleTypeRequest`

 NewWritableModuleTypeRequest instantiates a new WritableModuleTypeRequest object This constructor will assign default values to properties that have it defined,